awsdocs/aws-encryption-sdk-docs/doc_source/c-language-using.md

 This topic explains some of the features of the AWS Encryption SDK for C that are not supported in other programming language implementations\.

+The examples in this section show how to use [version 2\.0\.*x*](about-versions.md) and later of the AWS Encryption SDK for C\.
+For examples that use earlier versions, find your release in the [Releases](https://github.com/aws/aws-encryption-sdk-c/releases) list of the [aws\-encryption\-sdk\-c repository](https://github.com/aws/aws-encryption-sdk-c/) repository on GitHub\.

 For details about programming with the AWS Encryption SDK for C, see the [C examples](c-examples.md), the [examples](https://github.com/aws/aws-encryption-sdk-c/tree/master/examples) in the [aws\-encryption\-sdk\-c repository](https://github.com/aws/aws-encryption-sdk-c/) on GitHub, and the [AWS Encryption SDK for C API documentation](https://aws.github.io/aws-encryption-sdk-c/html/)\.

 See also: [Using keyrings](choose-keyring.md)